amirfefer/Cyber-Camera/README.md

 * Active protection with email and smartphone notifications based on face/full/upper body detection
 * Recrod a video, or take a snapshot
 * Auto sync recorded video to your Dropbox account
-* Secure TLS/SSL plus http basic authentication
+* TLS/SSL plus http basic authentication secured
 * Responsive Web UI
 * Record your voice and it automatically played at home